 When this check box is selected, the uppercase and lowercase characters will be treated differently.
 For example, the correct answer to a question is “Vietnam”.
 However, if learners type “vietnam” or “VIETNAM”, their answers will be considered as incorrect ones.

-Finally, when finishing all the settings for the quiz, it’s time to export your interactive quizzes to HTML5.
-To do that, open the Export tab and click HTML5.
+Finally, when finishing all the settings for the quiz, it’s time to export your interactive quizzes to HTML5, SCORM package, or xAPI package depending on your needs.
+To do that, open the Export tab and select the output format that you want to export:

-Then, the Export To HTML5 dialog will appear offering many setting options.
-In detail, the General tab of this dialog allows you to set quiz duration (8) and pass/ fail conditions (9) for your quizzes.
+Then, a dialog will appear offering many setting options.
+The General tab of this dialog allows you to set quiz duration (8) and pass/ fail conditions (9) for your online quizzes.

-- Total Max Time (minutes) (8): This is the total time which is taken by all objects to complete their life cycles plus the time for learners to answer.
-It also includes the pausing time of the presentation to wait for learners answers.
-Enter the time in the combo box to set the quiz duration.
+- Total Max Time (minutes) (8): Enter the time in the combo box to set the quiz duration.
 To disable this feature, set the value to 0.

-- Pass Condition (9): With this property, you can choose one of the following: Percents of correct answers, Points gained, Number of correct answers, Number of slide views to define the pass/ fail conditions for your online quizzes.
+- Pass Condition (9): With this property, you can choose one of the following options: Percents of correct answers, Points gained, Number of correct answers, Number of slide views to define the pass/ fail conditions for your online quizzes.